ChristianSiletti/TouchAlyticsPhase2_Server/README.md

 FLUSH PRIVILEGES;

-With the database and user created, select the touchalytics database and create the tables in the correct order.
+With the database and user created, select the touchalytics schema and create the tables in the correct order.
 The userinfo table must be created first because the swipefeatures table has a foreign key that references userinfo.userID.
 Still inside MySQL with the touchalytics database selected (via USE touchalytics;), run:

 CREATE TABLE userinfo (
   userID int NOT NULL AUTO_INCREMENT,